Flourishing: New Testament

 As befitted his traditional education and upbringing, Jesus Christ utilized Hebrew flourishing imagery a number of times.
-His motivation for doing so can be inferred that he found it suitable for his purposes, for he was reputed to be the son of a carpenter and therefore was not drawing upon immediate personal experience but a wider tradition.
+It may be inferred that his motivation for doing so was he found it suitable for his purposes, for he was reputed to be the son of a carpenter and therefore was not drawing upon immediate personal experience but a wider tradition.

 In one place, he compares different ways of receiving “the word” and responding with different kinds of flourishing: some receive it with joy but like plants with a shallow root system fall away in difficult times; others are like “good soil” that “brought forth grain, some a hundredfold, some sixty, some thirty.”

 Jesus Christ also compares union with him to be the source of flourishing: “As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.
 I am the vine, you are the branches.
 He who abides in me, and I in him, he it is that bears much fruit.”
-In contrast, the one who does not “abide” in him experiences anti-flourishing: “If a man does not abide in me, he is cast forth as a branch and withers; and the branches are gathered, thrown into the fire and burned.”
+In contrast, the one who does not “abide” in him experiences "anti-flourishing": “If a man does not abide in me, he is cast forth as a branch and withers; and the branches are gathered, thrown into the fire and burned.”

-Christ stated that the fruit one bears is a sign of moral goodness, as is related to his famous saying that “you will know them by their fruits,” which compares people to trees.
+Christ stated that the fruit one bears is a sign of moral goodness, comparing people to trees as in his oft-quoted contention that “you will know them by their fruits."

-It seems that, for Christ, bare life was insufficient for the developmental stage he expected people to reach, for he drew draws upon (anti)flourishing imagery in a parable about a tree that does not bear fruit, and will be cut down within a year if it continues to be barren.
+It seems that, for Christ, bare life was insufficient for the developmental stage he expected people to reach, for he drew upon (anti-)flourishing imagery in a parable about a tree that does not bear fruit, and will be cut down within a year if it continues to be barren.
 This was manifested in a miracle in which Christ saw a fig tree “and found nothing on it but leaves only,” and so cursed it, such that it “withered at once.”